lra/mackup/doc/README.md

 1. Run `mackup uninstall` on all computers
 2. Copy your Mackup files to the new storage location
 3. Change the storage provider details in your `.mackup.cfg` file (see above)
-4. Run `mackup backup` on the main computer and `mackup restore` on all others
+4. Run `mackup symlink` on the main computer and `mackup restore` on all others

 ## Applications